rabongHan/cse15l-lab-reports/report-3.md

 Command-line option called `-name` can be used when we know the name of a file, but we don't know the specific place(directory).
 For 1st example here, we refers to [https://man7.org/linux/man-pages/man1/grep.1.html](https://man7.org/linux/man-pages/man1/grep.1.html).
 For 2nd example here, we refers to [https://www.geeksforgeeks.org/find-command-in-linux-with-examples/]([https://man7.org/linux/man-pages/man1/grep.1.html](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/))

 ```
 $ find ./written_2 -name "ch1.txt"
 ```
-This command-line option allows us to find to search files called "ch1.txt" from the `./written_2`.
+This command-line allows us to find to search files called "ch1.txt" from the `./written_2`.
 It is useful when we want to know the exact location of the files.
 The below is the output of the command above.
 ![](/images/1_name_1.png)